Food and Beverage Tax

 The tax is not levied on food and beverages sold by:

-• Volunteer fire departments and volunteer emergency medical services agencies, nonprofit, churches or other religious bodies; or educational, charitable, fraternal, or benevolent organizations the first three times per calendar year from sales of food and beverages as a fundraising activity and the first $100,0000 in gross receipts the fourth time.
+- Volunteer fire departments and volunteer emergency medical services agencies, nonprofits, churches, or other religious bodies; or educational, charitable, fraternal, or benevolent organizations the first three times per calendar year from sales of food and beverages as a fundraising activity and the first $100,0000 in gross receipts the fourth time.

-• Hospitals, medical clinics, convalescent homes, nursing homes, or other extended care facilities to patients or residents thereof
+- Hospitals, medical clinics, convalescent homes, nursing homes, or other extended care facilities for patients or residents thereof

-• Age-restricted apartment complexes or residences with restaurants, not open to the public, where meals are served, and fees are charged for such food and beverages and are included in rental fees.
+- Age-restricted apartment complexes or residences with restaurants are not open to the public, where meals are served, and fees are charged for such food and beverages, which are included in rental costs.

-• Sellers at local farmers markets and roadside stands, when such sellers' annual income from such sales does not exceed $2,500 (the sellers' annual income shall include income from sales at all local farmers markets and roadside stands, not just those sales occurring in the locality imposing the tax).
+- Sellers at local farmers markets and roadside stands, when such sellers' annual income from such sales does not exceed $2,500 (the sellers' yearly income shall include income from sales at all local farmers markets and roadside stands, not just those sales occurring in the locality imposing the tax).

 Also, the tax is not levied on food and beverages: